hashicorp/terraform-provider-azurerm/website/docs/r/private_link_endpoint.html.markdown

 # azurerm_private_link_endpoint

-Manages a Azure `Private Link Endpoint` instance.
+Manages a Azure Private Link Endpoint instance.

-Azure `Private Link Endpoint` is a network interface that connects you privately and securely to a service powered by `Azure Private Link`. `Private Link Endpoint` uses a private IP address from your VNet, effectively bringing the service into your VNet.
-The service could be an Azure service such as Azure Storage, SQL, etc. or your own `Private Link Service`.
+Azure Private Link Endpoint is a network interface that connects you privately and securely to a service powered by Azure Private Link.
+Private Link Endpoint uses a private IP address from your VNet, effectively bringing the service into your VNet.
+The service could be an Azure service such as Azure Storage, SQL, etc. or your own Private Link Service.

 ## Example Usage